Short Interest in AirBoss of America Corp. (OTCMKTS:ABSSF) Rises By 28.6%

 AirBoss of America Corp.
 (OTCMKTS:ABSSF) was the recipient of a significant growth in short interest during the month of October.
 As of October 15th, there was short interest totalling 495,000 shares, a growth of 28.6% from the September 30th total of 384,900 shares.
 Based on an average trading volume of 1,600 shares, the short-interest ratio is presently 309.4 days.

 Several equities research analysts have issued reports on ABSSF shares.
 Stifel Nicolaus raised their price objective on shares of AirBoss of America from C$50.00 to C$53.25 and gave the stock a “buy” rating in a research report on Thursday, August 12th.
-CIBC lifted their price target on shares of AirBoss of America from C$49.00 to C$55.00 and gave the company an “outperform” rating in a research report on Thursday, August 12th.
-Finally, TD Securities lifted their price target on shares of AirBoss of America from C$44.00 to C$46.00 and gave the company a “hold” rating in a research report on Thursday, August 12th.
+TD Securities raised their price objective on shares of AirBoss of America from C$44.00 to C$46.00 and gave the stock a “hold” rating in a research report on Thursday, August 12th.
+Finally, CIBC lifted their price target on shares of AirBoss of America from C$49.00 to C$55.00 and gave the company an “outperform” rating in a research report on Thursday, August 12th.

 OTCMKTS ABSSF opened at $25.94 on Monday.
 AirBoss of America has a 1-year low of $12.05 and a 1-year high of $34.87.
 The company has a 50 day simple moving average of $30.20.